header-banner-naturalfoods.jpg

 Beyond dairy, the FSA have further stipulated when the phrase ‘natural’ can and cannot be used across all food and drink products sold within the UK.
 According to these restrictions, the term ‘natural’, without further qualification, can only be used to describe foods that have been produced solely by nature, as opposed to by man, including negating any human interference beyond that which is necessary to render the food suitable for human consumption.10

-As a result only raw, unprocessed, single items can be described simply as ‘natural’ in the UK.
+As a result, only raw, unprocessed, single items can be described simply as ‘natural’ in the UK.
 However, other products made from natural ingredients that have been subject to some level of modification or processing can still use the word natural, so long as further explanation is provided.
 For example, a compound food – food made of more than one ingredient – could be described as ‘made from natural ingredients’, whilst a juice that has at some stage been frozen for preservation could be labelled as ‘frozen natural orange juice’.10

 Interestingly, this level of regulation does not apply to those foods or companies for whom the word forms part of their name.
 Whilst the FSA stipulates that if ‘natural’ is present in a brand name, it cannot be used in such a way that implies the foods themselves are “natural” if they do not actually meet the legal standards for ‘natural’.
-This does not, however, stop the term being present on the brand’s packaging (even if the food is anything but ‘natural’) and would likely still impact the consumer’s perception of how ‘natural’ the food is.10
+This does not, however, stop the term from being present on the brand’s packaging (even if the food is anything but ‘natural’) and would likely still impact the consumer’s perception of how ‘natural’ the food is.10

 The Issue With Defining ‘Natural’ In The EU

-If the UK’s FSA regulates the term ‘natural’ on food products, why is there a lack of clarity when it comes to providing an overarching EU regulation?
-Petr Mensik, Manager of EU Affairs at The European Consulting Company, believes it comes down to the numerous points within the chain of production which can have human involvement, with each process making the end product that one step further removed from that which was originally obtained from the earth.
+If the UK’s FSA regulates the term ‘natural’ on food products, why is there a lack of clarity when providing an overarching EU regulation?
+Petr Mensik, Manager of EU Affairs at The European Consulting Company, believes it comes down to the numerous points within the chain of production which can have human involvement, with each process making the end product one step further removed from that which was originally obtained from the earth.
 Even if we were able to agree that a certain level of human interference is acceptable, drawing a distinct line between which (or how many) of those processes would be considered too many, he says, is impossible.11

-This difficulty is supported by a 2017 study that asked consumers from 32 (mostly) European countries to identify what facets of a food product are important in determining whether it could be considered natural, and where the line could be drawn for each of these factors.12,13
+This difficulty is supported by a 2017 study that asked consumers from 32 (mostly) European countries to identify what facets of a food product are important in determining whether it could be considered natural and where the line could be drawn for each of these factors.12,13

 3 key factors were identified: